It’s not easy to be me!

 On the other hand, I improved myself a bit during class participation.
 I learned to express my point of views.
 I had friends; however, I still had no identity on my own.
 I was still upset and confused about my purpose in this world.
 Life, for me that time, was completely a boring routine.
 I came to a point that everything was just useless and dull.
 I felt extremely inferior when I was with other people.
 My self-esteem was drastically low.
 Whatever I do or say, I felt criticized and condemned.
 I fulfilled some of my high school dreams such as becoming a literary editor in our school paper yet my life was still hazy.

 My father wanted me to pursue computer science in college but I prefer psychology.
 I know, computer science might be the most useful course for me – but I wanted to unlock the mysteries behind human behavior.
 I wanted to understand myself.
 I grew up as a confused individual and with psychology, I might make a change and learn to stand with my own decisions.

-Sometimes, I hate myself for being a handicap but I need to love myself no matter what body structure fate gave me, right?
+Sometimes, I hate myself for being a disable but I need to love myself no matter what body structure fate gave me, right?

-Truth is, humans are more complicated than computers.
+Humans are more complicated than computers.
+It’s the truth.
 Computers work in algorithms, the human mind is not.
 I can learn the whereabouts of web programming and all that technical matters even I’m not a graduate of computer science.

 After college, I realized that life was really unfair.
 There were always inaccurate labeling and gossips behind my back even if you tried to please people around you.
 You might think that the closest people to you are proud of your achievements but it turned out to be, they are not.
 They will nail you down until your ego is smashed into pieces.
 If these people don’t love me then I can’t force them to do so.

 Inside me, I know that my mom is always watching from above.
 She’ll give me the courage I need all the time.